 - For further resources, check out the Federal Noxious Weeds List.

-Why They Are Bad: They feed on soft plant tissue of many ornamental and vegetable plants, eating the plant leaves, stem, and fruit tissues.
-Their signature mark is leaving a slimy film over the remaining parts of your plant and a slime-trail to and
+Slugs are closely related to snails and other mollusks but without a hard shell.
+They feed on soft plant tissue of many ornamental and vegetable plants, eating the plant leaves, stem, and fruit tissues.
+Their signature mark is leaving a slimy film over the remaining parts of your plant and a slime-trail to and from the feeding area.

-- If you see a slug slime-trail, be sure to destroy it so other slugs won't follow the trail.
+If you see a slug slime-trail, be sure to destroy it so other slugs won't follow the trail.

-Why They Are Bad: Being under the surface of your garden, moles tunnel and can sever plant roots.
+Being under the surface of your garden, moles tunnel and can sever plant roots.
 They make their mole-hills as they move the excavated tunnel material to the surface.
 This makes a manicured lawn look like mini-rolling hills and can seriously damage your lawn mower.

-- Moles and their offspring start to make their hills in your garden in the early Spring.
+- Moles and their offspring start to make their hills in your garden in the early spring.